knoxcard/passwordless-mysql/README.md

 authentication without password using verification through email or other means.
 Visit the project's website https://passwordless.net for more details.

-Tokens are stored in a MongoDB database and are hashed and salted using [bcrypt](https://github.com/ncb000gt/node.bcrypt.js/).
+Tokens are stored in a MySQL database and are hashed and salted using [bcrypt](https://github.com/ncb000gt/node.bcrypt.js/).

 ## Usage